May 2022 Novel Ideas is pulling out ALL the beach reads! If you are ready for summer, we’ve got loads of amazing books for you to enjoy!

 Kirsten Miller delivers a killer magical realism novel about a trio of women who receive powers after going through menopause.
 The point of their powers is to bring to justice men who rape and kill women.

-I was thoroughly entertained by this beach town mystery that pit the women against billionaire men around them.
+I was thoroughly entertained by this beach town mystery that pits the women against billionaire men around them.
 As usual, GMA delivers with its latest pick.
 This contemporary fiction book will not disappoint.
-We think this is also an amazing book for book clubs!
+We think this book about friendship is also an amazing book for book clubs!
+And while we know we included it on a lot of lists, we wanted to add it to our adult fantasy book list as well because it is just that good.

 Mure Island Series #5